Self-intro:

 Guest Lecture - BME 6938 - Spring 2023: Multimodal Data Mining

-Library Graduate Internship Program: Collaborating with a UF graduate student intern and a faculty member from the Florida Museum of Natural History, we are leveraging Large Language Models (LLMs) and Computer Vision (CV) techniques to enhance the understanding and interpretation of natural history image collections.
+Library Graduate Internship program 2023-2024: Collaborating with a UF graduate student intern and a faculty member from the Florida Museum of Natural History, we are leveraging Large Language Models (LLMs) and Computer Vision (CV) techniques to enhance the understanding and interpretation of natural history image collections.

 Selected Publications: